Tailgating in Tuscaloosa for the Alabama Game!

 5. Are there any special rules we should know about tailgating on or off campus, open-container policies we should be forewarned about, or anything of the sort?

 No worries about drinking restrictions- but please be respectful of The Quad, and the rules listed on www.uagameday.com regarding generators, grills, dumping of cooking oils and charcoal (all prohibited) and more regulations that are in place to maintain The Quad (check out http://www.uagameday.com/football/the-quad.php ).
-Just think of how you’d want UF campus treated!
+Just treat their campus the way you'd treat Gainesville.

 6. Any gameday traditions we should not miss while in Tuscaloosa?